Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 There is no question that impaired driving is a serious safety risk on our roads.
-Consuming any substance, whether it is alcohol, prescription medications, or illicit drugs, has an impact on your driving skills.
-It slows your coordination, judgment, and reaction times makes drivers more aggressive and reckless, and leads to extreme drowsiness, all of which puts everyone on the road in harm’s way.
+Consuming any substance, whether it is alcohol, prescription meds or illicit drugs, impacts driving skills.
+It slows reaction times and your judgment, makes drivers more aggressive and reckless, and causes extreme drowsiness, all of which can lead to car accidents.

 Bottom line, the decision to drive while impaired is truly one of gross negligence.

-“While alcohol-related fatalities have declined, drug related fatalities have steadily increased over the last five years.
+“In 2021, alcohol related fatalities slightly decreased but drug related fatalities have steadily increased over the last 10 years.
 Furthermore, new challenges have presented themselves in recent years such as the national opioid crises and increasing usage of marijuana among drivers.
 It is important for all Missourians to understand it’s never okay to drive impaired, regardless of the substance.”